 - Fifty-six species of vertebrates (wild animals) belonging to 42 families were identified in the study area.
 They belong to three classes of Mammalia, Reptilia and Aves.
 Twelve species of mammals were identified through direct sighting while 9 species was through their signs and activities as well as interviews of hunters and bush meat processing and selling centers.
 Three species of reptiles were identified through direct sighting while 3 were indirect assessment.
 All the Bird species were identified through direct sighting. - Majority of the identified mammal species were in the category of LR/cd, followed Vu and some NT approaching the threshold of vulnerability.
-Most of the Reptile species were of DD category (Data Deficient) while others fall within the LR/cd category.
+Most of the Reptile species were fall within the LR/cd category.
 Almost all the identified birds' species are resident breeders in the forest (RB).
-Some of the species identified in the study area are presented in plate 1 to 6.
+Some of the species identified and fecal droppings are presented in plate 1 to 6.